 I’m not making anywhere near the amount that I would like to be and you may not be either.
 Let’s face it: It’s not the 1990s.
-Most of us don’t come out of college making the $60,000/year we would’ve made two decades ago.
-So now w e are either settling for hourly wages that don't … Continue reading 9 Habits That Will Help You Build Wealth On A Small Salary
+Most of us don’t come out of college making the $60,000/year we would’ve made … Continue reading 9 Habits That Will Help You Build Wealth On A Small Salary

 As the year closes, it is almost time to start making those 2015 resolutions.
-But if you wait until January 1 to start a good habit, you’ll be well into February before it starts to take root in your life.
-So I strongly recommend reading this Black Enterprise article about managing wealth and using it … Continue reading How Does Your Wealth Management Measure Up?
+But if you wait until January 1 to start a good habit, you’ll be well into February before it starts to take root in your life. … Continue reading How Does Your Wealth Management Measure Up?

 This morning, I saw this article in the Money Magazine section of CNN and I had to share.
 It talks about the cost of being rich and, more than anything, I hope many of you see it is a forewarning.
 There is no one who wants to live in squalor.
-Everyone wants to be financially … Continue reading It’s expensive being rich
+Everyone wants to be financially stable and be able to handle their responsibilities.
+But this article talks about the burden that excessive spending can cause on a life.
+So, instead of getting money and continuing to blow it, how about you live a reasonably comfortable life instead of allowing for … Continue reading It’s expensive being rich

 I’m going to step of the beaten path for a few minutes with this post.
 Generally, I post an article that I’ve read this week for Financial Friday.
 This week though, I want to expound upon a topic that I was tweeting back and forth with an executive at Black Enterprise last week.
-We were … Continue reading Minimum Wages Are Pointless
+We were discussing minimum wage and I made the point that minimum wage itself is not the issue.
+Instead, it is the system of capitalism.
+Minimum wage is just a number.
+The thing is, that number, like any other number, can be manipulated by the powers that … Continue reading Minimum Wages Are Pointless

 So, if you didn’t know, a distinction can be drawn between being wealthy and being rich.
 I won’t go into it, primarily because Google is a great tool that you can use to expand your understanding of simple words.
-BUT what I will do is post this article by William Baldwin that I found on … Continue reading Nine Formulas For Wealth Building
+BUT what I will do is post this article by William Baldwin that I found on Forbes with guidelines on how you build wealth (if you haven’t Googled it yet, wealth > rich).
+Long story short, it’s all about what you can retire on.
+Anyway, enjoy the read and have a great first Friday of December.
+I know I will.
+If you … Continue reading Nine Formulas For Wealth Building